fedeghe/unicodeist/README.md

 ### Move all symbols
 To move all symbols together just go to the _unicodeist_ logo in the right upper part and drag it in one direction, on drop end all symbols will move together in that direction for an amout proportional to the movement.

+### Scale all symbols
+As for the move case but additionally keeping the `shift` key down.
+Notice that the relative position of all the elements will not change.